-These caramel cupcakes are made without grains or added refined sugars.
+These caramel-topped keto vanilla cupcakes are made without grains or added refined sugars.
 They are:

 - Low carb

-So a few things about these keto cupcakes.
+So a few things about this cupcake recipe.

 You can make the cupcakes and caramel in advance.
 The cupcakes can be frozen for up to a month, and the caramel will last in the fridge for 3 weeks.
-The whipped cream frosting is made fresh.
+The keto cream cheese frosting is made fresh.

 I like to sprinkle a bit of flakey salt over the top of the caramel, but that is optional since the caramel has a good dose of salt already in the recipe, but I like salty-sweet, so I add the additional few flakes of salt.
 Your call on that one.

-What are the best sweeteners to use in this recipe?
+What are the Best Sweeteners to use in this Keto Cupcake Recipe?

 ~This post may contain affiliate links.
 If you click one and make a purchase, I may receive a commission at no additional cost to you.